Enjoy a Fee-Free Day in a National Park

 Plan Your Visit

 Whether you’re visiting a park nearby or trekking to a park across the country, make sure you’ve planned out your visit.
-Be sure to know before you go by checking park conditions and the latest park information and follow Recreate Responsibly guidelines when you do visit.
+Be sure to know before you go by checking park conditions and the latest park information and make your visit a safe one.
 Follow Leave No Trace principles to minimize your impact on our public lands, ensuring they will be enjoyed for generations to come.

 If you need help finding a park to visit, try our Find Your Park Quiz.
 By answering just a few questions, we’ll match you with parks nearby or those that feature some of your desired activities or landscapes.
 And when you’re home from your visit, make sure to post about your experience in our Pics & Recs Gallery, or find us on social media.